Wireless Broadband Explained

 - Multiple users can be online simultaneously, using one router.

-- Signals aren’t always reliable.
+- Wireless signals aren’t always reliable.
 Signal strength fluctuates depending on the distance from the router and any obstacles (such as thick walls) between you and the router.

-- You may not get the Wi-Fi router of your choice with your broadband package.
-Also, different providers offer their separate routers, so switching providers means you’ll have to switch your internet box too.
+- You may not get the Wi-Fi hub of your choice with your broadband package.
+Also, different providers offer different routers, so switching providers means you’ll have to switch your router too.

 If your home Wi-Fi stops working, you can try doing these simple things: